CCBDA-UPC/Assignments-2020/Lab05.md

 For that web app, we used a **DynamoDB table** storing the list of leads, a **Elastic Beanstalk instance** running the Python code that implements the web app functionality.

-You had previously set a **IAM Policy and Role** to grant correct access to the resources involved.
+You had previously set up a **IAM Policy and Role** to grant correct access to the resources involved.

 The code used sits in a **private** repository of your GitHub account named `eb-django-express-signup`.

-Remember that in your Elastic beanstalk console you have the settings of the previously created environment and that you can *unfreeze* the web app by clicking at *Restore terminated environment*.
+Remember that, in your Elastic beanstalk console, you have the settings of the previously created environment and that you can *unfreeze* the web app by clicking at *Restore terminated environment*.

 <p align="center"><img src="./images/Lab05-1.png " alt="Restore environment" title="Restore environment"/></p>

-### Amazon Simple Notification Service
+### AWS Simple Notification Service (SNS)
-We want to know when customers submit a form, so we are going to use **Amazon Simple Notification Service** (Amazon SNS), a push messaging service that can deliver notifications over various protocols.
+We want to know when customers submit a form, therefore we are going to use **AWS Simple Notification Service** (AWS SNS), a message pushing service that can deliver notifications over various protocols.
 For our web app, we are going to push notifications to an email address.

-### Amazon CloudFront CDN
+### AWS CloudFront CDN

 A content delivery network or content distribution network (CDN) is a geographically distributed network of proxy servers that disseminate a service spatially, as close to end-users as possible, to provide high availability, low latency, and high performance.